pivtorak-studio/pivtorak-studio.github.io/content/en/docs/shield-of-nation/012-axiom-of-faith.md

 **Shield Of The Nation**
 ## Axiom Of Faith ✨🙏🕊️ Guardian Of Spirit

-_Axiom Of Faith: is the light of a nation that creates strength where all possibilities end.
+_Axiom Of Faith: where darkness seems endless, a light arises that leads to victory.
 Silence in which victory is born._
 _Faith is not a request but a light that never fades._